 RESULTS

-The total recognised income for calendar year 2020 is a loss of £13.5m (2019: loss of £1.2m).
+The total recognised income for calendar year 2019 is a loss of £1.2m (2018: profit of £3.9m).
 Profits will be distributed by reference to the results of individual underwriting years.

 PRINCIPAL ACTIVITIES AND REVIEW OF THE BUSINESS